I strive to provide helpful information, including smart and fun methods for solving everyday problems.

-If you're snowed in or looking for a fun Christmas baking project, this adorable snowman cake is perfect.
+Whether you're snowed in or just looking for a fun Christmas baking project, this adorable snowman cake is the perfect way to spend the day.
 It's easy to make, can be made in any flavor you like, and the kids will have fun decorating it with different candies.

 The butter and the real vanilla in the frosting recipe tend to give the frosting an off-white tint.
 This doesn't bother me; the cake still looks white enough for a snowman, in my opinion.
 However, if you would like a completely colorless, white cake, I've included a video at the end of this article that gives a recipe for making a bright white buttercream using Crisco shortening in place of butter, and colorless imitation vanilla in place of real vanilla.
 This recipe is often used for wedding cakes or by cooks who don't want the off-white tint of real butter and vanilla throwing off the color of their tinted frostings.
 Some people also prefer the taste of Crisco buttercream.
 Personally, the thought of eating all that shortening doesn't sit well with me.
 Additionally, I prefer the taste of butter.
 Of course, this is a matter of personal preference.